Pneumococcal Vaccine

 What is the Pneumococcal vaccine?

-How many doses of Pneumococcal vaccine are needed?
+How many doses of the Pneumococcal vaccine are needed?

-Mild side effects include redness, swelling, and pain at injection site.
+Mild side effects may include redness, swelling, or pain at the injection site, as well as fever, fatigue, or headache.

 Can the Pneumococcal vaccine be given with other vaccines?